Sanofi-Public/PMCB-Genix/README.md

 # Genix

-GENIX (Gene Expression Network Importance eXamination) is a novel.
-A glasso-based network construction approach that elucidates the identification of perturbation-relevant gene signatures.
+GENIX (Gene Expression Network Importance eXamination) is a novel glasso-based network construction approach that elucidates the  identification of perturbation-relevant gene signatures.